softwaresaved/inclusive-research-leadership/README.md

 - Submit a new scenario you'd like to see as an issue

 :computer: **I see the potential...
 I can work on this for #opensourcefriday**
-- Use the
+- Help us make the publishing workflow smoother
-- Create your own vignette!
+- Contribute a scenario

 :tada: **It's my life's mission to make leadership more inclusive**
 - Speak to us to become a coach / facilitator